SassanTheDev/SassanTheDev.github.io/_pages/relay-rush.md

 # Tiles

 Tiles play an essential role into designing the level in this game.
 They don't just act as decoration but they have gameplay mechanics implemented within them.

+# Narratives

+Solaris Imperium, once a thriving nation and one of the greatest economic powers, caught in a mysterious situation, unknown forces jamming long-range signals, hacking and controlling defense turrets and drones and turning them against the people, transports are shot down and the only thing that works is something people thought is no longer needed, a courier on foot.

 # Concepting & ideation